Senal-Punsara/SafeSerpent/README.md

 - **File Encryption:** Securely encrypt your files using AES-GCM-256 algorithm.
 - **File Decryption:** Easily decrypt files that were previously encrypted with SafeSerpent.
 - **User-Friendly Interface:** Intuitive user interface for seamless operation.
-- **Cross-Platform:** Compatible with Windows, macOS, and Linux.
-(Setup file is only available for Windows.
-For other platroms please refer **Getting Started** section)
 - **Open Source:** Fully open-source and available on GitHub.

 ## Install via Setup File